dxt5754/HealthNet/README.md

         >       bash rebuilddatabase.command

-        from Terminal
-        (on masOS/Linux only: use the flag ‘-r’ to immediately start the server after the       database is reset:
+On masOS/Linux only: use the flag ‘-r’ to immediately start the server after the database is reset:
 	>	bash rebuilddatabase.command -r
-        )